-Exceeding 100,000 people: Nanaimo has seen steady growth and has recently passed the 100,000 mark.
-Population pressures associated with urbanization are associated with social challenges, particularly housing affordability/ homelessness, population health, poverty, and strains on existing infrastructure.
+Approaching 100,000 people: Nanaimo has seen steady growth and is expected to reach almost 100,000 in population over the next five years.
+Population pressures associated with urbanization are associated with social challenges, particularly housing affordability/homelessness, population health, poverty, and strains on existing infrastructure.